 Fajardo is a pretty small town, with most of the accommodation for visitors located along the coast.
-It is pretty close to Luquillo, so you can opt to stay there if you’re looking for something cheaper.
+It’s pretty close to Luquillo, so you can opt to stay there if you’re looking for something cheaper.
 Nevertheless, we believe Fajardo is worth the extra expense thanks to the natural beauty and romantic atmosphere.

-Best Airbnb in Fajardo: Caribbean Views
+Best Airbnb in Fajardo: Breathtaking Ocean View Apartment

 Best Hostel in Fajardo: The International Hostel

-Though officially a separate town, neighbouring Rio Grande is another excellent destination for visitors to Puerto Rico.
+Though officially a separate town, neighboring Rio Grande is another excellent destination for visitors to Puerto Rico.
 Both towns are well-connected by public transport, and only a minute apart by car.
-Rio Grande is the main gateway to El Yunque Tropical Rainforest, a luscious and verdant national park with some truly unique attractions.
+The Rio Grande is the main gateway to El Yunque Tropical Rainforest, a luscious and verdant national park with some truly unique attractions.